Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Most every morning, she'd leave early for work just so she would have time to visit Phoenix before heading into a 9-hour day.
 Most every day, she'd spend her lunch hour with Phoenix - and the trust was increasing daily.
 Most every night after work, she'd visit Phoenix before heading down that hour long road that brought her home to us.

-She needed to love and be loved - and her God had provided all of that in one beautifully wondrous package: a dog named Phoenix!
+They needed to love and be loved - and their God had provided all of that in one beautifully wondrous package: a meeting between a dog named Phoenix and our mom!

 ~